-Bay Mills Community College (BMCC) has been approved on November 13, 2017, by the State of Michigan, to participate in the National Council for State Authorization Reciprocity Agreements (NC- SARA).
+Bay Mills Community College (BMCC) was approved on November 13, 2017, by the State of Michigan, to participate in the National Council for State Authorization Reciprocity Agreements (NC- SARA).
 NC-SARA is a voluntary, regional approach to state oversight of postsecondary distance education.

 BMCC, as a SARA approved institution, can deliver online programs to residents in any SARA member state without seeking additional authorization from that particular state.
 SARA is a voluntary agreement among 49 member states, districts, and territories that establish comparable national standards for interstate offering of postsecondary distance education courses and programs.
 SARA is overseen by a National Council and administered by four regional education compacts.
 The State of Michigan is a member of the SARA-Midwestern Higher Education Compact.